nlscott/Scripts/macOS Content Cache/Read Me.md

 I'll a big fan of Grafana and Influxdb, so it only makes sense for me to send these metrics to Influxdb so I can build a dashboard with Grafana.
 What's nice about sending it to influxdb is you don't have to convert the bytes, that can be handled directly in Grafana while building the dashboard.

-Here' my script, written in ruby.
-I run the `AssetCacheManagerUtil` command and send the data to influxdb.
+I use the `AssetCacheManagerUtil.rb` script, which runs the `AssetCacheManagerUtil` command and sends the data to influxdb.

 ![Screen Shot 2022-06-19 at 4.13.33 PM](support/002.png)